sensum/docs/source/includes/ios/_ios.md

 }
 ```

-This single instance of the `SensumSDKManager` can then be referenced from elsewhere within your application.
+This instance of the `SensumSDKManager` can then be referenced from elsewhere within your application.

 ## Authentication

-To get started working with the `SensumSDKManager` you’re going to need a valid Authentication session.
+To get started with the `SensumSDKManager` you’re going to need a valid Authentication session.
 Create an instance of this object and give it valid sign-in details.
 When using third-party login providers you must provide us with an Audience ID.
 In the case of *Google Sign-In*, you must provide use with the *Google Applications Client ID*.
 You can find this id contained inside the plist configuration file generated when you set up the login application.
 For more details please read Google's documentation <a href="https://developers.google.com/identity/sign-in/ios/start-integrating"> here</a>.

 ## Authentication Command